 Modular building construction: Has its time finally come?

-Modular construction is something that forward-thinking governments, investors, manufacturers, developers and builders are looking at, but it is important that it be tempered with a clear understanding of advantages versus constraints, and a proper assessment of opportunities and how to mitigate the risk.
+Prefab construction is something that forward-thinking governments, investors, manufacturers, developers and builders are looking at, but it must be tempered with a clear understanding of advantages versus constraints, and a proper assessment of opportunities and how to mitigate the risk.

 Prefabricated (prefab) construction